Reverse engineering: Binary software

 Binary reverse engineering is performed if source code for a software is unavailable.
 This process is sometimes termed reverse code engineering, or RCE.
 For example, decompilation of binaries for the Java platform can be accomplished by using Jad.
 One famous case of reverse engineering was the first non-IBM implementation of the PC BIOS, which launched the historic IBM PC compatible industry that has been the overwhelmingly-dominant computer hardware platform for many years.
 Reverse engineering of software is protected in the US by the fair use exception in copyright law.
 The Samba software, which allows systems that do not run Microsoft Windows systems to share files with systems that run it, is a classic example of software reverse engineering since the Samba project had to reverse-engineer unpublished information about how Windows file sharing worked so that non-Windows computers could emulate it.
 The Wine project does the same thing for the Windows API, and OpenOffice.org is one party doing that for the Microsoft Office file formats.
 The ReactOS project is even more ambitious in its goals by striving to provide binary (ABI and API) compatibility with the current Windows operating systems of the NT branch, which allows software and drivers written for Windows to run on a clean-room reverse-engineered free software (GPL) counterpart.
-WindowsSCOPE allows for reverse-engineering the full contents of a Windows system's live memory including a binary-level, graphical reverse engineering of all running processes.

-Another classic, if not well-known, example is that in 1987 Bell Laboratories reverse-engineered the Mac OS System 4.1, originally running on the Apple Macintosh SE, so that it could run it on RISC machines of their own.